AankTia/go-snippetbox/Notes.md

 As arule of thumb, you shoud avoid using teh `Panic()` and `Fatal()` variations outside of your `main()` function, it's good practice to return errors instead, and only panic or exit direcly from `main()`

+### Concurrent logging

+Custom loggers created by `log.New()` are concurrentcy-dave.
+You can share a single logger and use it across multiple goroutines and in your handler without needing to worry about race conditions.

 ## 3.3.
 Dependency injection

 ## 3.4.
 Centralized error handling